Start 'Em, Sit 'Em Week 12: Advice for Unfavorable Fantasy Football Matchups

 Jones has 24.8 or more points in two consecutive games, but it is the byproduct of scoring at least one rushing score in three of his last four.

-That isn't sustainable, especially as defenses will start to adapt to what Green Bay wants to do.
+That isn't sustainable, especially as defenses will start to adapt to what the Green Bay Packers want to do.
 No team should know this better than a Minnesota Vikings defense only allowing the sixth-fewest points to backs this year.

-Only two backs (Todd Gurley, Alvin Kamara) have climbed above the 20-point mark against the Vikings this year, and 12 notables, including two backs apiece from Detroit and Chicago in recent weeks, haven't even reached double digits.
+Only two backs (Todd Gurley, Alvin Kamara) have climbed above the 20-point mark against the Vikings this year, and 12 notables, including two backs apiece from the Detroit Lions and Chicago Bears in recent weeks, haven't even reached double digits.

 WR